School Council 2019 To 2020

 Sarah Northcott, sales and marketing director at Taylor Wimpey North East, says: “We are proud to be building a community at our St Andrews Gardens development in Morpeth and we want to leave a place that both our customers and local residents will enjoy long after we have finished building.

 “We were thrilled to welcome the school council from Morpeth All Saints C of E First School to help with the planting and we hope that the bulbs will grow into a lovely display that people of Morpeth will admire in years to come.”
-Miss Halliday, headteacher at Morpeth All Saints C of E First School comments: “It’s great to see a company like Taylor Wimpey think about the wider community while they are building in the local area and leave something beautiful behind.
+Staff from Morpeth All Saints C of E First School commented: “It’s was great to see a company like Taylor Wimpey think about the wider community while they are building in the local area and leave something beautiful behind.
 We all loved getting to work with our spades and can’t wait to see the results.”

 Further information about Taylor Wimpey’s St Andrews Gardens development can be found online at: